Jerell/dagger/TAURI_DISTRIBUTION_PLAN.md

 # Tauri Distribution Plan

+> **Implementation Status (Updated January 2026):** Phases 1-6 are complete.
+The Tauri app runs with native file watching (using the `notify` crate), auto-starts the Bun backend server, and provides full file system access.
+Only building/distribution (Phases 7-8) remain.

 ## Overview

 This document outlines the plan for distributing Dagger as a Tauri desktop application.
 Tauri provides a native desktop app experience while allowing us to use web technologies (React) for the frontend and Rust for the backend.